FAIRmat-NFDI/AreaA-data_modeling_and_schemas/PPMS_plugin_noky/PPMS/README.md

 **Important note:** For now, only ETO and ACT measurement modes are supported.

+## Installation

+To use the PPMSMeasurement plugin, install it according to [this](https://nomad-lab.eu/prod/v1/docs/howto/oasis/plugins_install.html) guide.

 ## Prerequisites

 To use the PPMSMeasurement plugin, the following points have to be met: